Support for Clean Technology Businesses during COVID-19

 - These expanded guarantees are available to exporters, international investors and businesses that sell their products or services within Canada.
 More details will be made available soon.

-- Canada Emergency Business Account (CEBA) provides interest-free loans of up to $40,000 for small businesses (and others) to pay for immediate operating costs such as payroll, rent, utilities, insurance, property tax, or debt service.
+- Canada Emergency Business Account (CEBA) provides interest-free loans of up to $40,000 to small businesses and not-for-profits to pay for immediate operating costs such as payroll, rent, utilities, insurance, property tax, or debt service.

 - Funded by the Government of Canada and delivered in partnership with financial institutions (banks and credit unions).